LIBOR vs. SOFR in Regards to Multifamily Financing

 How SOFR Was Created

 The Alternative Reference Rate Committee (ARRC) was created by the Federal Reserve in 2014, with the intention of creating a more accurate reference index.
 In June 2017, the ARRC decided that it would recommend SOFR, a reference rate created by the Federal Reserve Bank of New York (FRBNY) and the U.S. Treasury Office of Financial Research (OFR).
 SOFR is based on the overnight trading rate for U.S. treasury bond repurchases (repos).
 It incorporates repo trading from three major sources, and excludes the bottom 25% of trading rates to increase accuracy, as these trades are more likely to be special trades which would not accurately represent the overall trading rate.
 In May 2018, the CME group began selling SOFR futures, which should lead to an increase in confidence in the rate.

 SOFR is relatively similar to the EFFR (Effective Federal Funds Rate), a rate which measures unsecured borrowing between banks in U.S. dollars, as well as unsecured borrowing (also in dollars) between other entities, typically GSEs (government-sponsored enterprises).
-Despite this, SOFR is somewhat more unstable than the EFFR, likely due to end-quarter balance sheet adjustments among banking institutions, which leads to temporary reductions in market activity.
+Despite this, SOFR is somewhat more unstable than the EFFR, likely due to end-quarter balance sheet adjustments among banking institutions, which generally lead to temporary reductions in market activity.

 How SOFR May Affect The Real Estate Lending Industry

 In the long term, switching to SOFR is likely to have a positive impact on the commercial and multifamily lending industry— but, in the short term, there could easily be a few hiccups.
 In fact, in April 2018, the Federal Reserve Bank of New York admitted that it had included incorrect data in its calculation of SOFR, an incident which certainly did not increase market confidence in the new index.
 In addition, many real estate loans (both commercial, single-family residential, and multifamily loans) that are tied to LIBOR have terms that go past 2021.
 It’s uncertain what will happen to these loans after LIBOR is no longer reported, especially due to the fact that SOFR is currently trending slightly higher than LIBOR.
 Plus, LIBOR and SOFR are not directly tied, which adds another degree of uncertainty to the situation.